TomPatterson9/gildedrp/public/rules.md

 - If you intend to engage in hostile RP (eg. robbing) it is HIGHLY RECOMMENDED that you record using Medal or some other platform in case your scene becomes involved in a ticket with a rule break in question.

-# Discord Rules:
+# Discord Rules

-- Abide by the Discord TOS: https://discord.com/terms
+- Abide by the Discord TOS https//discord.com/terms

 - BE KIND to staff and to each other in Discord and in Tickets.